+Surge protect access control systems such as Honeywell and Johnson Controls with TPD surge suppression devices.
 If an access control system utilizing gate access, card readers, or magnetic door frames goes down due to lightning or surge related damage, what was previously protected may no longer be secure.
 Access control systems on facilities such as pharmaceutical buildings must be secure at all times, so it is necessary to use surge protection to simultaneously guard and allow access to those that must be kept away or let in.
-Use TPD devices to surge protect Honeywell, Johnson Controls, Simplex Grinnel and other access control systems from surge and lightning damage to keep your valuables safe.
+Use TPD surge suppression devices to keep your valuables safe.

 TPD-Cat6-POE IP Readers or Cameras

 TPD-Cat6 Ethernet Cable or Switch

 Surge protect all access control equipment, including